 TAC Figure 3, reproduced from the TAF, provides insight on when to apply quantitative versus qualitative methods.
 Users should refer to the TAF for additional guidance regarding analysis of VMT impacts.
 There are two potential quantitative methods identified below, the travel demand model (TDM) and the National Center for Sustainable Transportation (NCST) Induced Travel Calculator.
-The NCST calculator is an elasticity-based tool that estimates annual induced VMT for capacity expansion information projects.
-More on the calculator is available at: https://ncst.ucdavis.edu/research-product/induced-travel-calculator.
+The NCST calculator is an elasticity-based tool that estimates annual induced VMT for capacity expansion projects.
+More information the calculator available on is at: https://ncst.ucdavis.edu/research-product/induced-travel-calculator.